YUCHEN005/GenTranslate/tutorials/oom.md

 ### Reduce the model's context length

-The context length (`block_size` in the code) plays a significant role in running models with attention.

-* The pretraining scripts are configured to use the full context length of the model to train.
+The context length plays a significant role in running models with attention.
+By default, the scripts use the maximum context length of the model, or a shorter length if the data is smaller.
-* The finetuning scripts are configured to use the longest sample length of the training data to avoid allocating unnecessary memory (`max_seq_length` in the code).
-  If that's longer than the model's context length, an error is raised.
-If you try to run a batch that is longer than this, an error is raised.

 However, your hardware may not support such large context lengths.
-Here's what you can do:

-* For the pretraining scripts, you can simply reduce the `Config(block_size=...)` value.
+To manually reduce it, you can modify the `max_seq_length` argument passed to the model forward.
-* For the finetuning scripts, you can trim the length of the samples in your dataset.
+Particularly, for the fine-tuning scripts, you can modify the `override_max_seq_length = None` at the beginning of the script.
-  Most of the `scripts/prepare_*.py` scripts expose a `--max_seq_length=...` argument.
-This might also be useful in cases where sample lengths are highly unbalanced, as the presence of a single very long sample would incur a larger memory usage for all other shorter samples.
-For example, the median length of the samples in Alpaca is 110 tokens.
-Truncating the Alpaca dataset to 256 max tokens reduces the memory requirements of a Falcon 7B model from 23.52 GB to 15.73 GB.
-For more information about the dataset truncation, please see the *Truncating datasets* section in the [prepare_datasets.md](prepare_datasets.md) tutorial.

-Keep in mind that reducing the context length will affect the modelling performance on text sequences longer than the limit.
+Keep in mind that reducing the context length will affect the model's learning ability by limiting the attention window.

 ### Use lower precision